Socket 478

 Socket 478, also known as mPGA478 or mPGA478B, is a 478-contact CPU socket used for Intel's Pentium 4 and Celeron series CPUs.

 Socket 478 was launched in August 2001 in advance of the Northwood core to compete with AMD's 462-pin Socket A and their Athlon XP processors.
 Socket 478 was intended to be the replacement for Socket 423, a Willamette-based processor socket which was on the market for only a short time.

+This was the last Intel desktop socket to use a pin grid array (PGA) interface.
+All later Intel desktop sockets use a land grid array (LGA) interface.

 Socket 478 was phased out with the launch of LGA 775 in 2004.